VikashSunda/InfraScan-Summer-25/ReadMe.md

-### This is the official repository for holding all the resources of the summer'25 project BluePrintX.
+### This is the official repository for holding all the resources of the summer'25 project InfraScan.